Australian Immigration Minister Peter Dutton (Photo: AAP).

 Proposed changes to the citizenship test (Photo: AAP).

-Though a date has not been set for bringing the bill back to the Parliament, the Home Affairs website has shared the new requirements for citizenship which will come into effect from July 1st 2018, subject to the passage of legislation.
+Though a date has not been set for bringing the bill back to the Parliament, the Dept of Home Affairs has shared the new requirements for citizenship which will come into effect from July 1st 2018, subject to the passage of legislation.

 What are the new requirements?